STAY-AT-HOME MUM VS WORKING MUM – WHO MAKES A BETTER MUM?

-As a mum, it is entirely risky to leave the wellbeing of your precious children to someone else in the name of a nanny or maid.
-You may as well consider so many reports and stories of child abuse from nannies and maid.
+As a mum, it is entirely risky to leave the well-being of your precious children to someone else in the name of a nanny or maid.
+You may as well consider so many reports and stories of child abuse from nannies and maids.
 And have you taken time to wonder why some maids abuse and maltreat the children they are supposed to protect and take care of?
 Well, the striking answer is ‘jealousy’ or you can call it revenge.

 This is the key to this whole matter; it is a personal choice every mum can make.
 But I believe that the home is where it all starts and grows.
 The home is the base of operation and foundation.
 If it is right at home, it would most likely be right everywhere else.
 As a woman, you can work as a leading team member, manager of an organization, a billion-dollar entrepreneur, or anywhere you deem fit when your children had grown to the stage of taking care of themselves without the help of a maid.
 So I believe that waiting for the children to come of age before going to full-time work is ideal for the mum.
 You would even work better with more proficiency, efficiency, knowledge, and patience because you have already succeeded in the greatest work ever- bringing up your children and managing your home.
 Hence, succeeding in any other endeavor is almost predictable.

 If you can, give up the pressure of working full-time for the time being.
 Pay the sacrifice for the future of your young children.
 You can plan with your spouse; try to live on a budget.
 Someone must make a sacrifice, after all, that is what being a mum is all about – ‘sacrifices’.

 As a mum, the decision of being present in your little one’s day-to-day lives and activities is the greatest priority because they need you most at the young age of their lives.